mfenner/mfenner.github.io/_posts/2013-06-29-metadata-in-scholarly-markdown.md

 }
 ---

 Scholarly documents often need metadata that describe them: typically author(s), title and location (DOI or URL), but possibly many other things.
 For some metadata it makes sense to store them in the document text, e.g. as is typically done for citations.
 The problem is that this can make it hard to make the metadata machine-readable.
-The worst place for metadata is of course outside of the document, and unfortunately that it is the most common way of doing this.
-Two examples:
+The worst place for metadata is of course outside of the document, and unfortunately that it is the most common way of doing this.<!--more--> Two examples:

 * Manuscript submission.
 Papers submitted to scholarly journals contain the metadata in the text, but authors are required to enter the information again into a webform.
 You can add metadata ([property information]) to Microsoft Word documents, but it seems that nobody is doing it.
 * PDFs and image files.
 Even though we have at least one good standard with [XMP] to store metadata in these documents, it is not a common practice.
 Information about these documents is therefore stored somewhere else and doesn't automatically travel with them.